AmelieHeinrich/AmelieHeinrich/README.md

 # 👨🏻‍💻 About Me

-💡  15 year old game (engine) developper, I mostly enjoy computer graphics and learning different graphics APIs (learning Vulkan atm)\
+💡  15 year old game (engine) developper, I mostly enjoy computer graphics and learning different graphics APIs\
-🎓  I'm currently studying in high school.\
+🎓  I'm currently in high school.\
 🌱  Currently learning advanced low-level programming with C and the Vulkan graphics API, as well as D3D12 with C++\
 ✍️  In my free time, I enjoy speedrunning games such as Half-Life, Portal and Yoshi's Island, and I also enjoy music as well as just casual gaming.
 The game I'm enjoying the most recently is Yakuza 0.